lamberta/devkit-doc/native/ios-stages.md

 The iPhone and iPad mobile platform is immensely popular, and you can use the Game Closure SDK to target your HTML5 games to run smoothly on these mobile devices.
 This is a high-level view of the progression for iOS game development using the Game Closure SDK.

-For iOS development you will need to get an Apple Developer account, which Apple sells for $99/year.
+For iOS development you will need to get an Apple Developer account, which Apple  $99/year.
 This gives you access to Apple's Developer web portal, which allows you to manage provisioning profiles.
 For more detail, follow the links below.

 * Based on what stage of development your game is in, you may consider different types of builds: